 Madame Tussauds is located at Chuhehan Street, Wuchang District.
 Presently, over 50 wax figures are exhibited here for visitors to appreciate.

-Another popular museum is the National Stone Museum, famed for its collection of various rare stones.
+Another popular museum is the Wuhan Chinese Peculiar Stone Museum, famed for its collection of various rare stones.
 To admire the enchanting unique stones, some 1,300 pieces of stone in the National Stone Museum will virtually broaden your mind.